fabi-deu/jwt-auth/README.md

-# Jwt Authentication
+# JWT Authentication

-A simple authentication app built with Rust on axum
+A simple authentication app built with Rust on axum.\
+**This is in no means production grade software!**
 ### TODO
 - email verification/validation